pivot-access-ltd/bma-offline-docs/src/about-machines-5080.md

 - For any machine that is ready, allocated, or deployed, you can cycle it through a battery of tests at any time.
 Be aware, of course, that testing causes the machine to be unavailable for normal use for the duration of the text cycle.

 - Machines that are ready, allocated, or deployed can also be placed in "rescue mode".
-Essentially, rescue mode is the same as walking to a malfunctioning or misconfigured machine, taking it off the network, and fixing whatever may be wrong with it -- except that you're doing so via SSH, or by running tests from MAAS, rather than standing in front of the machine.
+Essentially, rescue mode is the same as walking to a malfunctioning or mis-configured machine, taking it off the network, and fixing whatever may be wrong with it -- except that you're doing so via SSH, or by running tests from MAAS, rather than standing in front of the machine.
 Machines in rescue mode can't enter normal life cycle states until you remove them from rescue mode.
 You can, of course, delete them, modify their parameters (tags, zone, and so on), power them off, and mark them broken.
 Rescue mode is like a remote repair state that you can control from wherever you are.

 - Machines that are allocated or deployed can also be marked broken.
 A broken machine powers off by default.
-You can sill power it on, delete, and enter rescue mode, but you can't log into it via SSH.
+You can still power it on, delete it, or enter rescue mode, but you can't log into it via SSH.
 This state is intended for machines that experience catastrophic hardware or software failures and need direct repairs.

 There is one more state that a machine can get into: "failed".
 This state is entered when commissioning, allocation, or deployment are not successful.
 Getting out of a failed state means figuring out what went wrong, correcting it, and retrying the failed operation.
 For example, when a machine fails, you can try and commission it again, hopefully after you've found the bug in your custom commissioning script that's causing it to fail (for instance).